ceramicnetwork/specs/README.md

 1. Get the proof metadata object from ipfs using the proof CID
 2. Get all the data starting from `root` and follow all links in the `path`
-3. Verify that the end of the path is the same as `next`
+3. Verify that the end of the path is the same as `prev`
 4. Get the transaction data from the given blockchain using `txHash`
 5. Verify that `blockNumber` and `blockTimestamp` are correct